olliebdev/media-embed-bot/README.md

 # Media Embed Bot

-Automatically embeds:
+Automatically embeds into Discord chat:
 - Twitter / X
 - Reddit
 - Instagram
-into discord chat

 >requires webhook perms as it creates a webhook to "fake" looking like the user posted it.